ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.jeelink/README.md

 * deinition of the USB port
 * setting the baudrate
 - define sensor address which is received on air
-- define unique sensors address within adapter (LaCrosse changes the on air address after battery change, so observe the log and adjust the sensor address after battery change)
+- define unique sensors address within adapter (LaCrosse changes the on air address after battery change, so observe the debug log and adjust the sensor address after battery change)
-- define the type of sensor (see belows examples)
+- define the type of sensor (see below examples)
 - define the room

 ## Sensors